YashJadhav9/Ubuntu-Linux-Basic-Commands/README.md

 cd         - Change directory

-cd ..      - navigates to the parent directory of the current directory.
+cd ..      - Navigates to the parent directory of the current directory.

 mkdir      - Create a new directory